 Your right to complain

-These are the internal complaints handling procedures of Advanced Business Consultants Legal SL (referred to below as “ABC”).
+These are the internal complaints handling procedures of European Consumer Claims Limited (referred to below as “ECC”).

 Unfortunately, these things happen.
 We know we are not perfect.
 But we aim to be.
 That is why we have a complaints procedure.
 Sometimes we can put things right; sometimes we can only explain ourselves and apologise.